2298-Software/FreeTipCalculator/README.md

 # FreeTipCalculator

-Free android with minimum permissioms to calculate tips.
+Free android app with minimum permissioms to calculate tips.